RichardRosenblat/anima-engine-docs/non-goals.md

 Some things are intentionally left undone.

-That is how DAUGHTER remains safe to grow with.
+That is how ANIMA remains safe to grow with.